U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Download hi-res PDF.

-Angola has one small refinery that was constructed in 1955 and has a capacity of 39,000 bbl/d.
-Construction on a new Sonaref refinery in Lobito started in December 2012.
-The refinery is scheduled to come online in 2017 with a initial processing capacity of 120,000 bbl/d.
-The refinery’s capacity is scheduled to increase to 200,000 bbl/d in 2018.
-The refinery will run on Angola’s crude oil, and refined products will be sold to domestic and international markets.
-In December 2013, Sonangol hired Standard Chartered Bank UK to provide financial consulting during its construction.
+Angola has one small refinery that was constructed in 1955 and has a capacity of 39,000 bbl/d, although it typically operates at 70% capacity.20 Construction on a new Sonaref refinery in Lobito started in December 2012.
+The refinery will have an initial processing capacity of 120,000 bbl/d and is scheduled to come online in 2017-18, although the start date has been pushed back before.
+The refinery’s capacity is scheduled to increase to 200,000 bbl/d a few years after it opens.
+The refinery is expected to run on Angola’s crude oil with refined products sold to domestic and international markets.
+In December 2013, Sonangol hired Standard Chartered Bank UK to provide financial consulting during its construction.21

 Angola has been the second-largest supplier of crude oil to China since 2005, behind Saudi Arabia.
 The United States, the European Union, and India are also major destinations for Angolan oil.
 However, U.S. imports of Angolan crude oil continue to decline because of increased U.S. production of similar quality crude grades.

-In 2012, Angola exported about 1.7 million bbl/d of crude oil, including lease condensate, and nearly half went to China (46%).
+In 2014, Angola exported about 1.65 million bbl/d of crude oil, including lease condensate, of which about half went to China (49%).
 Angola has been the second-largest supplier of crude oil to China since 2005, behind Saudi Arabia.
-The United States (14%), the European Union (11%), and India (10%) are also major destinations for Angolan oil.
-The majority of Angolan crude oil is medium-to-light in density and has low sulfur content.
-Nearly all of Angola’s oil production is exported as Angola’s domestic refining capacity is limited.
+The United States (8%), India (8%), and Spain (6%) are also major destinations for Angolan oil (Figure 3).
+Most of Angolan crude oil is medium-to-light in density, but some grades, such as Dalia, Pazflor, and Hungo, are heavy grades.
+Nearly all of Angola’s oil production is exported because Angola’s domestic refining capacity is limited.

 The United States has been importing oil from Angola since the 1970s.
-Angola accounted for 5% of total U.S. crude oil imports between 2005 and 2009, supplying the United States with an annual average of 480,000 bbl/d during that period.
+Angola accounted for 5% of total U.S. crude oil imports between 2005 and 2009, supplying the United States with an annual average of 484,000 bbl/d during that period.
 U.S. imports of Angolan oil have decreased since then, in terms of the absolute volume and share.
-In 2012, the United States imported 222,000 bbl/d of crude oil from Angola, accounting for 3% of total U.S. imports and placing Angola as the ninth-largest supplier of crude oil to the United States.
+In 2014, the United States imported 136,000 bbl/d of crude oil from Angola, accounting for 2% of total U.S. imports.
 The growth in U.S. light, sweet crude oil production from the Bakken and Eagle Ford has resulted in a sizable decline in U.S. imports of similar quality crude grades.

-Angola currently produces small quantities of marketed natural gas as the vast majority of the country’s gross production is flared (burned off) or re-injected into oil wells.
-However, in mid-2013, Angola began exporting liquefied natural gas (LNG), following the recent start-up of the LNG plant at Soyo.
-Angola hopes to commercialize more of its natural gas resources for export and for domestic consumption.
+Angola currently produces small quantities of marketed natural gas because the vast majority of the country’s gross production is flared (burned off) or reinjected into oil wells.
+In mid-2013, Angola exported its first cargo of liquefied natural gas (LNG) from its new LNG plant at Soyo.
+However, the LNG plant experienced chronic technical issues, which led to its temporary closure in April 2014.